LiorHaim/cephdemos/rook-ceph-dynamic-provisioning/README.md

   storageClassName: csi-cephfs
 EOF
 ```

-As in the block deployment, we have a PVC called cephfs-pvc in access mode RWO that requests for 1GB from out cephfs pools, let's create it and verify it's in bound state:
+As in the block deployment, we have a PVC called cephfs-pvc in access mode RWW that requests for 1GB from out cephfs pools, let's create it and verify it's in bound state:
 ```bash
 oc get pvc